 Much of your residential experience at Mercersburg will occur in one of seven modern dormitories.
-Boys are housed in Main Hall, Keil Hall, Tippetts Hall, or Culbertson House.
-Girls reside in Fowle Hall, South Cottage, or Swank Hall.
+Boys are housed in Main Hall, Keil Hall, or Tippetts Hall.
+Girls reside in Culbertson House, Fowle Hall, South Cottage, or Swank Hall.

 New students are assigned roommates and housing for their first year, and all day students are connected to a dorm.
 Returning students and their chosen roommates enter a housing lottery each spring to determine their dorms for the next year.
 Housed on every floor are dorm faculty as well as prefects—student leaders who assist the dorm dean and dorm faculty in managing the dorm.

 Mercersburg Academy and Meriwether Godsey Inc. are partners in the school’s dining program.
 Our community enjoys locally sourced food, cooked from scratch.
 Menus are custom designed for Mercersburg, reflecting the students’ preferences as well as the fresh products available in the local market.
 Each menu offers a wide variety of nutritious choices with options available to accommodate dietary restrictions.

 The dining hall is located in the center of campus in Ford Hall and serves three meals daily.
 (Safety protocols surrounding the current pandemic are at the forefront of every initiative at Mercersburg, including dining services.)